mhornstein/Cloudinary-Test/Part3/part3.md

 ## 8. Reset button

-To wrap up the app, let’s add a reset button that restores the image to its original state.
+To wrap up the app, let's add a reset button that restores the image to its original state.
+That's way, if things get out of hand, the Reset button takes you back to square one.

 Add a click listener to the Reset button.
 When clicked, it creates a fresh CloudinaryImage pointing to the original asset and re-renders it: